insthync/awesome-unity3d/README.md

 * [UIEffect](https://github.com/mob-sakai/UIEffect) - UIEffect is an effect component for uGUI element in Unity.
 Let's decorate your UI with effects!
 * [ParticleEffectForUGUI](https://github.com/mob-sakai/ParticleEffectForUGUI) - This plugin provide a component to render particle effect for uGUI in Unity 2018.2+.
 The particle rendering is maskable and sortable, without Camera, RenderTexture or Canvas
 * [ShinyEffectForUGUI](https://github.com/mob-sakai/ShinyEffectForUGUI) - Shiny effect of uGUI, which does not need mask or normal map
+* [FancyScrollView](https://github.com/setchi/FancyScrollView) - A scrollview component that can be implemented flexible flexible animation

 ## Utilities
 * [LINQ to GameObject](https://github.com/neuecc/LINQ-to-GameObject-for-Unity) - Traverse GameObject Hierarchy by LINQ